abhi271188/Project-4--Blackjack/README.md

 ![image](https://user-images.githubusercontent.com/99959459/173147149-77f7517d-0a06-4fd0-a3e9-61a42ec97eab.png)

 ##### Stand Button
-Stand button is for player 2 and it is automatically keep clicking till the sum become less than or equal to 21.
-If player 2 get busted then player 1 won.
+Stand button is for player2 and it is automatically keep clicking till the sum become less than or equal to 21.
+If player2 get busted then player1 won.
 ![image](https://user-images.githubusercontent.com/99959459/173147574-03423819-ed91-49e0-b814-d65cb168d174.png)

 when the sum of player 2 is greater than the sum of player 1 then player 2 won.